My Tokyo Guide

 Main content starts here.

 The boats which come and go through Tokyo’s rivers and along the waterfront range from small dinghies to massive liners.
 There are almost as many boats as there are ways to enjoy them, including the water bus, with a design from the not-too-distant future, to the yakatabune pleasure boats which brim with the spirit of old Tokyo.
 Trying out the many varieties is just one way to enjoy your time in the city.

-A network of ferries, or "water buses," serve Tokyo Bay and the Sumida River connecting Odaiba and Asakusa.
-The different lines follow slightly different routes, but all offer views of prime Tokyo landmarks such as Tokyo Skytree, Rainbow Bridge, and the unusually-shaped Asahi Group Headquarters Building.
-Taking the route from Kasai Rinkai Park to Odaiba, you will be able to see the Tokyo gate bridge, planes coming in and out of Haneda airport, and Tokyo bay.
+A network of ferries, or water buses, serve Tokyo Bay and the Sumida River connecting Odaiba and Asakusa.
+The different lines follow slightly different routes, but all offer prime views of Tokyo landmarks such as Tokyo Skytree, Rainbow Bridge, and the unusually-shaped Asahi Group Headquarters Building.
+Taking the route from Kasai Rinkai Park to Odaiba, you will be able to see the Tokyo Gate Bridge, Tokyo Bay, and planes arriving and departing from Haneda Airport.

 Regular Water Bus Routes